The word forgiveness in the Greek is aphesis (G859) and it means:

 Without a doubt this was our great God and Savior's (Titus 2:13) mission statement.
 This mission was originally proclaimed or prophesied by Isaiah:

 The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; To proclaim the acceptable year of the Lord, and the day of vengeance of our God; to comfort all that mourn (Isaiah 61:1-2).

-This mission statement is the knowledge and understanding, the what and the why - deliverance and liberty - using the word aphesis meaning release from bondage or imprisonment i.e. release from sin and from the control of satan.
+This mission statement is the knowledge and understanding, the what and the why - deliverance and liberty, respectively - using the word aphesis meaning release from bondage or imprisonment i.e. release from sin and from the control of satan.
 Jesus said He would preach good tidings, the Gospel.

 But "how did Jesus accomplish this mission?", is the question we want to address here.
 This question encompasses the remainder of the definition of aphesis - forgiveness or pardon, of sins (letting them go as if they had never been committed), remission of the penalty.

-Until the time of the birth of the Church, on the day of Pentecost, some three and one-half years after He proclaimed this mission statement, forgiveness of sins could only be done by sacrificing animals for atonement or propitiation (to cover, purge, make an atonement, make reconciliation) of sin:
+Prior to the birth of the Church (which was on the day of Pentecost - three and one-half years after He proclaimed this mission statement), forgiveness of sins could only be done by sacrificing animals for atonement or propitiation (to cover, purge, make an atonement, make reconciliation) of sin:

 And he shall do with the bullock as he did with the bullock for a sin offering, so shall he do with this: and the priest shall make an atonement for them, and it shall be forgiven them (Leviticus 4:20).